openvehicles/Open-Vehicle-Monitoring-System-3/vehicle/OVMS.V3/components/vehicle_vweup/docs/index.rst

 All MsgID's are still unconfirmed.
 Code is experimental.

 -------------------------
-List of vehicle log files
+Links to vehicle log files
 -------------------------
-the .asc files in this directory contain logs of all messages on the Comfort CAN while periodically issuing requests for certain known parameters at the OBD2-port.
+the .asc files behind these links contain logs of all messages on the Comfort CAN while periodically issuing requests for certain known parameters at the OBD2-port.

 **KCAN+obd_Testfahrt3.asc: short trip with motor data from ECU 01 (7E0/7E8):**

 **https://github.com/sharkcow/VW-e-UP-OBD-CAN-logs/blob/master/KCAN%2Bobd_Testfahrt3.asc**

 ==================== ================= ===============